VictorLiotti/tictactoe/README.md

 > Not necessarily in priority order

-- Add GUI (Tkinter, Pygame, or web-based demo).
+- Add GUI
-- Change difficulty levels for AI by limiting search depth.
+- Change difficulty by limiting search depth.
 - Add remote online PvP
-- Customizable symbols
+- Customizable symbols for players
-- Separate completly the UI and game engine
+- Separate completly the UI and game engine (break tictactoe.py into 2 scripts)

 ## License